We Take Privacy Very Seriously

 Disclosure of Information to Third Parties, Onward Transfer

 Dstillery does not rent, sell or share your PII with non-affiliated third parties without your consent.
-The company may, however, share PII with trusted third-party partners.
+The company may, however, share PII with trusted third-party partners who may help us to manage the Website.
 These third party contractors are prohibited from using the information for purposes other than performing services for Dstillery.

 The company may share aggregate data collected on the website or via its technology with unaffiliated third parties.
 For example, Dstillery may disclose that digital ads offering ‘country music’ ring tones receive more clicks than those offering ‘classic rock music’ ring tones.
 This information cannot be used to contact or identify any person individually.

-Dstillery may disclose your information to third parties when obligated to do so by law and in order to investigate, prevent, or take action regarding suspected, or actual prohibited activities, including but not limited to fraud and situations involving potential threats to the physical safety of any person.
+Dstillery may disclose your information to third parties when obligated to do so by law and in order to investigate, prevent, or take action regarding suspected, or actual prohibited activities, when we believe in good faith that disclosure is necessary to protect our rights, including but not limited to fraud and situations involving potential threats to the physical safety of any person.

 Finally, Dstillery may transfer information, including any PII, to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change.
 If Dstillery is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.